Last Updated on 05/10/2023 by secretmoona

 Also, remember that the pass is counted in days, not hours.
 So it is most cost-effective to start using it in the morning rather than later in the afternoon.

 Japan Rail Passes are activated in major train stations (Tokyo, Sapporo, Shinjuku, Shinagawa, Nagoya, Kyoto, Shin-Osaka and Osaka) or airports (Haneda, Narita and Kensai).
-Activation is pretty simple; bring the exchange voucher and your passport to any exchange counter.
+Activation is simple; bring the exchange voucher and passport to any exchange counter.
 You will be asked to confirm the date you want to use the pass first.
 Once the pass has been activated, you cannot change the date.

 How to make seat reservations for your Japan Rail Passes